MegretMendez/PostWarApocalypse-Final-Project/README.md

 <img width="1440" alt="Screenshot 2023-12-11 at 10 19 57 PM" src="https://github.com/MegretMendez/PostWarApocalypse-Final-Project/assets/142510070/9dbdca70-1588-4496-98f4-8a75ce5c11d8">

+In the NavMeshSurface Component in the Plane, press Bake so it makes the blueprint of the navigational areas.
+Turn on the Gizmo, in the upper right corner, so you can visualize the NavMeshSurface.
+The area should appear blue.
+Lastly diselect the Mesh Renderer from the plane so it seems invisible, as well as its collider.

 Enemy States
 Our enemy will have 3 states:
 1. Patrol - roam through the city when a player is not near.